At IU, what is the spam quarantine service?

 Filtering during your vacation (or opting out)

-If you're going away on vacation, or are otherwise unable to monitor your email account for five days, or if you'd rather not participate in the spam quarantine service at all, you can opt out of the service to prevent the system from deleting messages from your quarantine folder.
-See At IU, how do I opt out of the spam quarantine service?
+If you're going away on vacation, or are otherwise unable to monitor your email account for five days, or if you'd rather not participate in the spam quarantine service at all, you can opt out of the service.

 Existing client-side filtering

-You don't need to enable any client-side filtering to participate in the spam quarantine service.
-However, you can choose to augment this service with client-side filters, rules, or junk mail features.
+You don't need to enable any client-side filtering to participate in the spam quarantine service, but you can choose to augment the service with client-side filters, rules, or junk mail features.

-If you use Outlook 2003 or later to read your Exchange account, you can run Outlook with Cached Exchange Mode enabled or disabled.
-Running in Cached Exchange Mode, you can use Outlook's Junk E-mail filter to augment the IMF filter on the Exchange server.
+If you use Outlook to read your Exchange account, you can have Cached Exchange Mode enabled to use Outlook's Junk E-mail filter to augment the anti-spam filter on the Exchange server.

 For help while using Office applications, press